 How much that extra 5c/kWh will save you depends on how much of your solar energy you export to the grid.
 You can get this info from your past bills.
 As an example, let's say you have a 5kW system that generates 6,400kWh/year, of which 50% is exported (3,200kWh/year).
 The extra 5c/kWh amounts to an extra $160/year savings.
 We expect most households to save significantly more than this by switching to Tariff 93 and getting a timer on their hot water cylinder.
 So, our general advice is to switch tariffs from 1st January 2019.

 Above we calculated the costs as if the households just switched tariff without changing when they use energy, but you can save more on the time-of-use tariff by waiting until off-peak time to run appliances like your dishwasher, washing machine, etc. The biggest and easiest change is putting a timer on your hot water cylinder so it comes on from 10am - 4pm AEST*.
 Read more about that here.

 The total savings from switching to the time-of-use Tariff 93 with a hot water timer averaged 12% ($284/year), and ranged from -8% (more expensive) to 20% saving.
 Only that one anomaly household mentioned before was worse off, the other 35 households were better off.

 How to change tariffs

-Contact Aurora Energy on 1300 132 003 and ask for the Tariff Metering Team.
+Contact your electricity retailer (Aurora Energy on 1300 132 003, 1st Energy 1300 426 594).
 Have your account number ready and tell them you want to change to Tariff 93.
-Aurora will lodge the paperwork and their partner, Metering Dynamics, will contact you to install an advanced meter.
+Your retailer will lodge the paperwork and the Tasmanian metering provider, Metering Dynamics, will contact you to install an advanced meter.
 This should take around 20 business days.